coatl-dev/workflows/README.md

   to use, using SemVer's version range syntax.
 Required.

 > [!NOTE]
-> Form more ways to use the `python-versions` input, please refer to
+> For more ways to use the `python-versions` input, please refer to
 > ["Using the `python-version` input"] for [`actions/setup-python`].

 **Example**: